-Top Strawberry Picking Spots in Connecticut for Kids
+Top Spots for Strawberry Picking in Connecticut

-Be sure to also visit our Connecticut Farms and U-Pick Guide, where you can find all of the state's best spots for pick-your-own produce, farm-fresh ice cream, and more.
+Be sure to also visit our Connecticut Farms and Berry Picking Guide, where you can find all of the state's best spots for pick-your-own produce, farm-fresh ice cream, and more.

-Hartford-Area Strawberry Farms
+Hartford-Area Strawberry Picking Farms

-Dondero Orchards — South Glastonbury
+1. Dondero Orchards — South Glastonbury

 Celebrating more than 100 years of history, this farm offers pick-your-own strawberries daily in June, and blueberries and raspberries in July.
 Fill up a basket and pay by the pound.
 While there, don’t forget to check out the bakery and pick up a strawberry-rhubarb pie.

-Rose’s Berry Farm — South Glastonbury
+2. Rose’s Berry Farm — South Glastonbury

-Starvish Farm — Enfield
+3. Starvish Farm — Enfield

-Scantic Valley Farm — Somers
+4. Scantic Valley Farm — Somers

-Fairfield-Area Strawberry Farms
+Fairfield-Area Strawberry Picking

-Jones Family Farms — Shelton
+5. Jones Family Farms — Shelton

-Litchfield-Area Strawberry Farms
+Litchfield-Area Strawberry Picking

-Deeply Rooted Farms — Harwinton
+6. Deeply Rooted Farms — Harwinton

 This family-run farm begins u-pick berries in mid-June and into early fall.
 Pints of pre-picked strawberries are currently available.

 Strawberry Picking at Eastern Connecticut Farms

-Scott’s Yankee Farmer — East Lyme
+7. Scott’s Yankee Farmer — East Lyme

-Buell’s Orchard — Eastford
+8. Buell’s Orchard — Eastford

 The deliciousness of their fruit may only be surpassed by the kindness of Buell’s orchard farmers.
 This farm is so much more than family-friendly - it is a local tradition that families shouldn’t miss.

 Strawberry Picking at Southern Connecticut Farms

-Bishop's Orchards — Guilford
+9. Bishop's Orchards — Guilford

 It’s hard to miss the signs for Bishop’s up and down I-95, but that doesn’t make a trip to this Connecticut institution any less charming.
 Admission to the berry patch is free.
 Just pay by the pound for what's picked.
-Here's more information about COVID-19 rules.

-Lyman Orchards — Middlefield
+10. Lyman Orchards — Middlefield

 This is a one-stop destination for family fun.
 For over a century, the Lyman family has been harvesting this land—and it shows.
 Make sure to check out the calendar to keep up with the crop and events.
 This farm has a beautiful location with lots of camera-worthy spots.
 Strawberry picking season starts in early June.
 Call the hotline for updated picking information.